psteiger/LocationFetcher/README.md

                 .launchIn(lifecycleScope)

             permissionStatus
-                .onEach { /* App got allowed or disallowed to access the device's location. */ }
+                .onEach { /* App allowed or disallowed to access the device's location. */ }
                 .launchIn(lifecycleScope)
         }
     }